hakuhodo-technologies/scope-rl/docs/documentation/sharpe_ratio.rst

     <div class="white-space-20px"></div>

-The above figure reports the benchmark results of the OPE estimators with SharpeRatio@4 in various benchmark environments, providing the following directions and suggestions for future OPE research.
+The above figure reports the benchmark results of OPE estimators with SharpeRatio@4 in various RL environments, providing the following directions and suggestions for future OPE research.

-1. Future research in OPE should include assessments of estimators under SharpeRatio@k:
+1. Future research in OPE should include the assessment of estimators based on SharpeRatio@k:

-    We observe in the previous Acrobot case that SharpeRatio@k offers more practical insights than conventional accuracy metrics, and the benchmark results under SharpeRatio@k sometimes diverge substantially from those under conventional accuracy metrics (See our paper for the details).
-    This indicates that future research should, at least additionally, employ SharpeRatio@k to assess OPE estimators in their experiments.
+    The findings from the previous section suggest that SharpeRatio@k provides more actionable insights compared to traditional accuracy metrics.
+    The benchmark results using SharpeRatio@k, as shown in Figure~\ref{fig:sharpe_ratio_benchmark}, often significantly differ from those obtained with conventional accuracy metrics.
+    This highlights the importance of integrating SharpeRatio@k into future research to more effectively evaluate the efficiency of OPE estimators.

 2. A new estimator that explicitly optimizes the risk-return tradeoff:

-    Even though DR and MDR are generally considered more sophisticated in existing research, they do not always outperform DM, PDIS, and MIS under SharpeRatio@k in the above figure.
+    While DR and MDR are generally regarded as advanced in existing literature, they do not consistently outperform DM, PDIS, and MIS according to SharpeRatio@k, as indicated in the figure.
-    This is because they are not specifically designed to enhance the risk-return tradeoff and associated efficiency.
+    This is attributable to their lack of specific design for optimizing the risk-return tradeoff and efficiency.
-    Therefore, it would be a valuable direction to develop a novel estimator that more explicitly optimizes the risk-return tradeoff than existing methods.
+    Consequently, a promising research avenue would be to create a new estimator that explicitly focuses more on optimizing this risk-return tradeoff than existing methods.

 3. A data-driven estimator selection method:

-    The results demonstrate that the most *efficient* estimator can change greatly across environments, suggesting that adaptively selecting an appropriate estimator is critical for a reliable OPE in practice.
+    The results show that the most *efficient* estimator varies significantly across different environments, underscoring the need for adaptively selecting the most suitable estimator for reliable OPE.
-    Since existing methods in estimator selection mostly focus on the "accuracy" metrics such as MSE and Regret, developing a novel estimator selection method that can account for risks and efficiency would also be an interesting direction for future studies.
+    Given that existing estimator selection methods predominantly focus on "accuracy'' metrics like MSE and Regret, there is an intriguing opportunity for future research to develop a novel estimator selection method that considers risks and efficiency.

+.. raw:: html

+    <div class="white-space-5px"></div>

 .. seealso::

-    More results and discussions are available in our research paper.
+    More results and discussions are available in Appendix of our research paper.

 Citation
 ~~~~~~~~~~